materialsproject/pymatgen/docs/contributing.rst

    atomic number is given a variable name of capital Z, in line with accepted scientific convention), but generally, PEP 8 must be observed.
 3. **Documentation** required for all modules, classes and methods.
-In particular, the method docstrings should make clear documentation, the arguments expected and the return values.
+In particular, the method docstrings should make clear the arguments expected and the return values.
 For complex algorithms (e.g., an Ewald summation), a summary of the alogirthm should be provided, and preferably with a link to a publication outlining the method in detail.

 For the above, if in doubt, please refer to the core classes in pymatgen for examples of what is expected.